Tourism in Serbia: Early modern developments

-Early roots of modern tourism in Serbia can be traced to the 19th century.
-Serbian government, and the rulers personally, actively participated in development of the spas, by hiring foreign geologists to survey the spa waters and sending medics to the newly formed spa centers.
+The origin of modern tourism in Serbia can be traced to the 19th century.
+The Serbian government, and the rulers personally, actively participated in development of the spas, by hiring foreign geologists to survey the spa waters and sending medics to the newly-formed spa centers.
 In time, they attracted foreign visitors, mostly from Austria-Hungary and Greece.
-Until World War I, Banja Koviljača, Niška Banja and Vranjska Banja emerged as the most visited spas, though Vrnjačka Banja, Sokobanja and Ribarska Banja are considered to be among the oldest.
+Before World War I, Banja Koviljača, Niška Banja and Vranjska Banja emerged as the most visited spas, though Vrnjačka Banja, Sokobanja and Ribarska Banja are considered to be among the oldest.
 Also popular was one of the latest discovered, Mataruška Banja, which was founded in the late 19th century.

-Hospitality services in towns in time diversified in numerous types: bistro, mehana, gostionica, han, saraj, lokal, krčma, bircuz, birtija, and later restoran and hotel, but until the mid-19th century they remained oriental-type venues.
-In 1847, the ruling prince Alexander Karađorđević codified work of the hospitality objects.
+Hospitality services in towns later diversified into numerous types: bistro, mehana, gostionica, han, saraj, lokal, krčma, bircuz, birtija, and later restoran and hotel, but until the mid-19th century they remained oriental-type venues.
+In 1847, the ruling prince Alexander Karađorđević codified the work of the hospitality objects.
 The first hotel in Belgrade, "Kod Jelena", was built in 1843.
-Later known as "Staro Zdanje", it had the first ballroom in Belgrade and introduced European style of entertainment.
+Later known as "Staro Zdanje", it had the first ballroom in Belgrade and introduced the European style of entertainment.
 Construction of various modern hotels began in Belgrade, including "Evropa" (1867), "Nacional" (1868), "Srpska Kruna" (1869), "Pariz" (1870), "London" (1873), "Slavija" (1883), "Moskva" (1908) and "Bristol" (1912).

-Though development of tourism was boosted by the burgeoning middle class, many still weren't able to travel around the state so the further excursion areas around the cities developed.
-Main area now became the southern hills of Belgrade.
-The first was Topčider Park.
-Planting of the park began in the 1830s.
-After the Topčider railway station was built in 1884, and later introduction of the tram line No. 3, it became accessible to everyone from downtown.
-The neighboring forest in Košutnjak followed when the former royal hunting ground from the 1840s was adapted into the public park in 1903.
+Though the development of tourism was boosted by the burgeoning middle class, many people were still unable to travel around the state so further excursion areas developed around the cities.
+The southern hills of Belgrade now became the main tourism area.
+Topčider Park began to be planted in the 1830s.
+After the Topčider railway station was built in 1884, and later the tram line No. 3 started, this park became accessible to everyone from downtown.
+The neighboring forest in Košutnjak followed when the former royal hunting ground from the 1840s was adapted into a public park in 1903.
 Due to the beneficial climate conditions, the summer sanatorium for children was built in the forest.
 Former artificial Lake Kijevo was formed in 1901.
-As Kijevo also had its own railway station, special touristic trains were organized for transporting the Belgraders.
+As Kijevo also had its own railway station, special tourist trains were organized for the inhabitants of Belgrade.

-Vital boost to the development of international tourism was a construction of the first railway in 1884.
-In general, development of transportation always pushed tourism growth, as in 1892 when public transportation was organized in Belgrade, and after 1903 when grid of the modern streets was built following the arrival of first cars.
+A vital boost to the development of international tourism was the construction of the first railway in 1884.
+In general, development of transportation always pushed tourism growth, as in 1892 when public transportation was organized in Belgrade, and after 1903 when the modern street grid was built following the arrival of first cars.

-Major development of tourism in the early 20th century was cut by the outbreak of World War I.
+Major development of tourism in the early 20th century was halted by the outbreak of World War I.